micmejia/bible-dump/NKJV/Lamentations/Lam 5.md

 Why do You forget us forever, _And_ forsake us for so long a time?

 ###### 21
-Turn us back to You, O Lord, and we will be [^b]restored; Renew our days as of old,
+Turn us back to You, O Lord, and we will be restored; Renew our days as of old,

 ###### 22
 Unless You have utterly rejected us, _And_ are very angry with us!